vaibhxv/hotel-offer-orchestrator/README.md

 ## Postman

-Import `postman/hotel-offer-orchestrator.postman_collection.json` into Postman with `baseUrl=http://localhost:3000`.
+Import `Hotel Orchestration.postman_collection.json` into Postman with `baseUrl=http://localhost:3000`.
 Use the saved requests to manually inspect hotel searches, price filters, supplier responses, health, and invalid input.

 For the **Supplier B outage** folder, first enable `SUPPLIER_B_DOWN` and restart the API.
 Send these requests individually, then restore the supplier before using the other requests.